Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

         propagated across all nodes

 1. Node A & B monitors for state share event
-    - **5a** - Upon noticing the state share event as a part of block processing, node A & B update the privacy metadata for the contract being extended. *This step will be executed only for party protection or private state validation type of contracts.*
+    - **5a** - Upon noticing the state share event as a part of block processing, node A & B update the privacy metadata for the contract being extended. *This step will be executed only for party protection, mandatory party protection or private state validation type of contracts.*

 1. Node C monitors for state share event
     - **6a** - Upon noticing the state share event as a part of block processing, node C fetches the